OlgaBochkaryova/website/content/_index.md

   **Course instructor** at [Institute of Bioinformatics](https://bioinf.me/en), since 2020

   _Computational biology, Genomics, Molecular Evolution_

-## Research interests
+### Research interests
-- architecture and evolution of bacterial chromosomes: genome rearrangements, horizontal gene transfer, homologous recombination, multi-chromosome bacterial species.
+My research interests cover various topics of microbial genomics from development of new methodology and their application for medical purposes to fundamental questions of genome organization and evolution.

-- evolution of protein sequences and operons structure.
+My [current projects](https://www.bochkareva.me/research/) are focused on:
-- evolution of bacterial communities: pan-genome, metagenomics, taxonomy.
+- architecture of bacterial chromosomes: genome rearrangements, horizontal gene transfer, homologous recombination, multi-chromosome bacterial species;
-- pathoadaptation, microbe-host interactions, intracellular pathogens
+- evolution of virulence factor, plasmids, antibiotic resistance; microbe-host interactions;
-- evolution of complexity
+- evolution of bacterial communities: pan-genomics, metagenomics, taxonomy.

-## Awards
+### Awards
-ISTplus postdoctoral fellowship, funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 754411.
+**2019** [ISTplus postdoctoral fellowship](https://istplus.pages.ist.ac.at/), funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 754411.

-## Education
+### Education

-**Ph.D.** (bioinformatics) from Kharkevich Institute for Information Transmission Problems RAS (2019).
+**2019 Ph.D.** (bioinformatics) from Kharkevich Institute for Information Transmission Problems RAS.
 PhD thesis: “Reconstruction of evolutionary history of genome rearrangements in bacteria”, supervisor: [Prof. Mikhail S. Gelfand](https://faculty.skoltech.ru/people/mikhailgelfand).

-**Master of Science** (applied mathematics and physics), Moscow Institute of Physics and Technology (2012; BSc in 2010).
+**2012 Master of Science** (applied mathematics and physics), Moscow Institute of Physics and Technology (BSc in 2010).